Ericsson/cognitive-labs/projects/index.md

   tooltip: Software, datasets, and more
 ---

-# {% include icon.html icon="fa-solid  fa-graduation-cap" %} Research Labs
+# {% include icon.html icon="fa-solid  fa-graduation-cap" %} Labs

-Our Research activity is structured in three different labs divided by topics.
-Each of these labs is independent but all of them follow the same guidlines to provide a high quality level in our publications, which can be found in the publications page.
+Our Research activity is structured in three different Labs divided by topics.
+Each of these Labs is independent but all of them follow the same guidelines to provide a high-quality level in our publications, which can be found on the publications page.